huychac03/ansible/README.md

 # ansible
-Ansible for setup some server using Ansible playbooks like: Gitlab Runner, RabbitMQ, and so on.
+Ansible for setup some server using Ansible playbooks like: Gitlab Runner, RabbitMQ, TimeScable and so on.